Cisco Live's Biggest News and Revelations | Enterprise Security Today

-The Cisco Live event wraps up in Las Vegas today, but the five-day conference has already produced a number of announcements and new product launches, including the Security Connector for iOS, a new line of programmable switches, and a commitment to turn the company's focus toward software from hardware.
+The Cisco Live event wraps up in Las Vegas today, but the five-day conference has already produced a number of announcements and new product launches, including the Security Connector for iOS (pictured above), a new line of programmable switches, and a commitment to turn the company's focus toward software from hardware.

 Cisco's new vision is summed up in its "network intuitive" initiative, unveiled earlier this week.
 The framework combines a variety of technologies the company has been focusing on in recent years, including software-defined networking, software-defined access, network function virtualization, APIs and intelligent WAN capabilities.